ESEO-Tech/Automata/README.md

 The host can be changed in the ``rsync`` task in ``Gruntfile.js``.

-Automata can be installed as a [packaged Open Web App](https://developer.mozilla.org/en-US/Apps/Developing/Packaged_apps) for the desktop and mobile Firefox browser.
+Automata can also be installed as a [packaged Open Web App](https://developer.mozilla.org/en-US/Apps/Developing/Packaged_apps) for the desktop and mobile Firefox browser.